Chidi Njokuani: Post-Bellator

 After being released from Bellator, Njokuani signed a contract with Legacy Fighting Alliance.
 He made his promotional debut against Cristhian Torres at LFA 91: Njokuani vs. Torres on September 11, 2020, winning by second-round technical knockout.

 Njokuani faced Mario Sousa on September 7, 2021 at Dana White's Contender Series 38.
 He won the bout in the third round via ground and pound elbows.
 In the process, he also secured a UFC contract.

 Ultimate Fighting Championship

 In his UFC debut, Njokuani faced Marc-André Barriault on February 5, 2022 at UFC Fight Night: Hermansson vs. Strickland.
 He won the fight via knockout in round one.
 This fight earned him the Performance of the Night award.

 Njokuani next faced Duško Todorović on May 21, 2022 at UFC Fight Night 206.
 He won the fight via knockout due to an elbow at the end of the first round.
 This win earned him a second consecutive Performance of the Night award.

 Njokuani faced Gregory Rodrigues on September 17, 2022 at UFC Fight Night 210.
 He lost the fight via technical knockout in round two.
 This fight earned him the Fight of the Night award.

-Njokuani is scheduled to face Albert Duraev on March 25, 2023 at UFC on ESPN 43.
+Njokuani faced Albert Duraev on March 25, 2023 at UFC on ESPN 43.
+He lost the fight via split decision.

+Njokuani faced Michał Oleksiejczuk at UFC Fight Night 225 on August 26, 2023.
+He lost the bout via first round ground and pound TKO stoppage at the end of the first round.